 Now, the suite of titles can have any numbers of origins.
 It could be ‘publisher-based’, ‘society-based’ or just a regular centralized system (connecting authors to many titles from different publishers), as long as the peer review is done with the criteria outlined above.

-I think that uncoupling the required revisions, from the journal the manuscript is submitted to, is an important step to take.
-By this, I mean that editors and reviewers should not be requesting experiments based on the the journal the manuscript was submitted to; it either is technically sound or it isn’t.
+I think that uncoupling the required revisions from the journal the manuscript is submitted to, is an important step to take.
+By this, I mean that reviewers should not be requesting experiments based on the journal the manuscript was submitted to; it either is scientifically and technically sound or it isn’t.
 If it is, then editors of specific journals can then offer to publish it based on subjective criteria like ‘significance’ or ‘impact’.
 That’s fine, that’s their prerogative: they can choose what they want to publish, but this should not delay communication of technically sound manuscripts.
 Preprints are a way to try to avoid the latter though, and I’m all for preprints, as you can see in the pic on the right.
 In my proposal, manuscripts could also be deposited as preprints; disclosure and “initial validation” are different things.

 Point is, a fair, ‘sound-science’-based peer review, independent of the journal, is probably a step in the right direction.
-People might argue though, that journal-independent platforms (e.g. Axios) have not worked; journals nevertheless asked for additional reviews, from reviewers they liked and trusted.
+People might argue though, that journal-independent platforms (e.g. Axios) have not worked, as journals nevertheless asked for additional reviews, from reviewers they liked and trusted.
 Here, that wouldn’t exist: journals in the suite would not ask for additional revisions after the initial peer review.
 The suites would be created among journals and editors who trust each other.
 In some of the other ideas that have been proposed (e.g. the “Peer Feedback” proposal), however, the aforementioned problem of independent review is not fully addressed, although they mention that ” reviewers will be selected through partnerships with several scientific societies”; if the journals in the ‘Peer Feedback’ project would take the reviewed manuscripts without asking for additional experiments, then both of our proposals would be quite similar.
 Indeed, in the “Peer Feedback” proposal they state that “journals may indicate whether they will accept [the revised manuscript] in its revised form or request additional experiments or peer review”.

 I was excited to read something similar to what I’ve been thinking of; as I said, ideas of this kind are, in my opinion, a step in the right direction.